 "When they cut open the snake's belly, they found Tiba's body still intact with all her clothes."

-They had no idea where she’d disappeared to — then they found her body inside an enormous snake.
+They had no idea why she’d disappeared — then they found her body inside an enormous snake.

 On June 15, a 54-year-old Indonesian woman was found dead on the island of Sulawesi after being swallowed whole by a 23-foot python, reported The Jakarta Post.

 The night before, Wa Tiba left her village, Persiapan Lawela, to tend to her garden located about half a mile from her house.
 Tiba’s family reported that she wanted to check on the garden because wild boars often destroyed its crops.

 When Tiba didn’t return home by sunrise, her sister went to look for her near the garden.
 She could only find some of her sister’s belongings, including a flashlight, her machete, and her sandals.

 Soon, about 100 worried locals including Tiba’s relatives, launched a search party.
 Then they came across a 23-foot reticulated python with a bloated midsection about 100 feet away from where her belongings were found.